In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 When is the Mallorca Christmas Lights switch on?

-There will be an official Christmas Light Switch On Event in the centre of Palma around Plaza de Reina (at the far end nearest the sea of Paseo del Bourne).
+This official Christmas Light Switch On Event in the centre of Palma around Plaza de Reina (at the far end nearest the sea of Paseo del Bourne).

-Crowds gather in other main squares including Plaza Mayor and Plaza de Cort for the Christmas light switch on.
+Crowds gather in other main squares including Plaza Mayor and Plaza de Cort for the Christmas light switch-on.

 Turning on the Christmas lights signals the start of the festive season in Mallorca.

 The big Mallorca Christmas lights switch on doesn’t just happen in Palma but also all over the island.
+Some towns such as Alcudia Old Town may switch on their Christmas lights later in December.

 You will see Christmas lights in all the resorts and main towns too albeit on a much smaller scale than in Palma.